mattermost/docs/source/administration/config-settings.rst

 Service Provider Identifier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The unique identifier for the Service Provider, usually the same as Service Provider Login Url.
+The unique identifier for the Service Provider, usually the same as Service Provider Login URL.
 In ADFS, this must match the Relying Party Identifier.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ServiceProviderIdentifier": ""`` with string input.                                                                     |